calmjs/calmjs.dev/README.rst

     $ calmjs artifact karma example.package

-There are cases where the test execution may require sourcing tests from dependencies; this use-case is especially true for dependents that want to ensure that their potential changes to their upstream implementation do not impact existing functionality negatively.
-The ``--test-with-package`` flag may be specified for this:
+There are cases where the test execution may require sourcing tests from other packages; this use case is especially valid for dependent packages where their developer want to ensure that the changes they may have made to their dependencies through the extensions they developed and provided by their packages have no negative impact to existing functionality.
+This functionality is implemented by the ``--test-with-package`` flag, which may be used to specify which package the artifact should source the tests from.

 .. code:: sh

     $ calmjs artifact karma example.package \
         --test-with-package example.dependent

-The above command basically use karma to test the artifacts defined in ``example.package`` with the tests provided by the package ``example.dependent``.
+The above command will use karma to execute tests provided by the ``example.dependent`` package against the artifacts defined for ``example.package``.
+If the artifacts were correctly built, with no new code breaking existing functionality that was provided by the ``example.dependent`` package, all tests should pass.

-Note that ``--test-with-package`` flag typically overrides the list of source packages that will provide the tests to be tested against the artifact.
-Extra artifacts may be also specified with the ``--artifact`` flag; specified artifacts will be prepended to the list of included artifacts for the test execution.
+Note that ``--test-with-package`` flag overrides the list of source packages that will provide the tests to be tested against the artifact.

+If additional artifacts are required before the inclusion of the package artifact into the test runner (e.g. testing for possible conflicts that artifacts may introduce to the package artifact), they may be specified using the ``--artifact`` flag; specified artifacts will be prepended to the list of artifacts provided by the builder for the test execution.

 Troubleshooting